 - It blocks positive creative thoughts God will give us about situations.

 - It impairs relationships with other people, perhaps causing them to be critical also.

 - It blocks feelings of love, good will, and mercy from God’s Spirit.

-Whatever you decide to do to observe Lent, look for something that will restore or increase your joy, creativity, positive relationships, mercy, and love.
+Whatever attitudes or habits you need to “fast” why not substitute attitudes or habits that will restore or increase your joy, creativity, positive relationships, mercy, and love.